ali-sdk/ali-oss/README.md

     - 'Content-Encoding' object content encoding for download, e.g.: `Content-Encoding: gzip`
     - 'Expires' expires time (milliseconds) for download, e.g.: `Expires: 3600000`
     - **NOTE**: Some headers are [disabled in browser][disabled-browser-headers]
+    - [x-oss-callback] The callback parameter is composed of a JSON string encoded in Base64,detail [see](https://www.alibabacloud.com/help/doc-detail/31989.htm)<br> e.g.:
+        ```json
+            {
+               "callbackUrl":"121.101.166.30/test.php",     //Required
+               "callbackHost":"oss-cn-hangzhou.aliyuncs.com",  //Optional
+               "callbackBody":"{\"mimeType\":${mimeType},\"size\":${size}}",   //Required
+               "callbackBodyType":"application/json" //Optional
+            }
+        ```
+    - [x-oss-callback-var] Custom parameters are a map of key-values.
+You can configure the required parameters to the map.
+When initiating a POST callback request, the OSS puts these parameters and the system parameters described in the preceding section in the body of the POST request, so that these parameters can be easily obtained by the callback recipient.detail [see](https://www.alibabacloud.com/help/doc-detail/31989.htm) Custom parameters<br>
+        e.g.: need to use Base64 to encode
+        ```json
+            {
+            "x:var1":"value1",
+            "x:var2":"value2"
+            }
+        ```
   - [timeout] {Number} Milliseconds before a request is considered to be timed out

 Success will return: